 Every state has its own tax laws and regulations.
 Every taxpayer’s situation is unique and should be evaluated annually in order to properly apply the state tax laws, and to make the most of your expat tax status.
 Taxpayers should be aware that not only federal tax laws could apply to their income!

 Have Questions About State Tax Returns While Living Abroad?

 Greenback can help!
-Our dedicated team of expat tax professionals can help you navigate the intricacies of US expat taxes.
+Our dedicated team of expat tax professionals can help you navigate the intricacies of US expat taxes and state returns.
 Contact us today!

 Originally published in 2016; updated January 15, 2021.